2025 COTA Local Rules and Regulations

 F. When there are two seasons at a specific level, there must be a minimum of three teams participating in one of the two seasons at that level to receive two berths to the State Championships.
 If there are only two teams in both seasons, only one berth will be awarded.
 A playoff following the second season will determine the league winner if there was a different winner in each season.

-H. In the event that the same team should win both league seasons, for the same level, that team must choose which season’s roster they would like to take to the State Championship.
-(Should this occur and that team has enough players to field two separate teams without any crossover at the State Championship, they may accept both berths.)
-If the same team wins first place both seasons, the league may send a second place team as a State entrant.
-The awarding of bids to 3rd place teams and below will be at the discretion of the LLC and League Committee.
+H. Should the same team win both league seasons, for the same level, that team must choose which season’s roster they would like to take to the State Championship unless that team has enough players to field two separate teams without any crossover at the State Championship.
+If the same team wins first place both seasons, the league may send a second-place team as a State entrant.
+The awarding of bids to 3rd place teams and below will be at the discretion of the Local League Coordinator and League Committee.

-I. In the event that a first place team from a specific season receiving a berth to the State Championships, declines advancement, the second place team from that same season may represent the league for that season.
-Should the 1st and 2nd place teams both decline, extending a bid to another team will be at the discretion of the LLC and League Committee.
+I. Should a first-place team from a specific season receiving a berth to the State Championships declines advancement, the second-place team from that same season may represent the league for that season.
+Should the first and second place teams both decline advancement, extending a bid to another team will be at the discretion of the Local League Coordinator and League Committee.

 J. In programs in which business and day leagues are offered at a given level twice a year, one day and one business team will advance to state championships.
 At the end of the second season in a championship year (typically Spring), the winners of the day leagues will have a playoff (Fall day winner vs. Spring day winner) and the winners of the business leagues will have a playoff (Fall business winner vs. Spring business winner).
 Note, if the same team wins both seasons without crossover in such leagues, that team must select which roster to take.

 K. COTA will pay for the State Championships entry fee for the minimum number of players required to compete at the given state tournament for teams having both competed in league play and paid local league fees.
 Area teams are responsible for paying their own tournament fees minus the local league fees.
-For teams sending more than the minimum number of players, a separate check must be written to cover the cost of the extra players.
-This check, covering the additional players, is not refundable and will be cashed.
-All deposit checks will be held by COTA and shredded once the teams have satisfactorily met the State Championship requirements.
+Players will register themselves online and will be required to pay all fees.
+COTA will issue a check to the captain once the tournament is complete for the minimum number of players.
+The captain will be responsible for dispersing that the funds to the players.

 L. If COTA receives a wild card, it will be awarded to the team at the given level with the best winning percentage and available to field a team for state competition.
 Wildcard teams are responsible for all state tournament player fees.